How Much Do Porcelain Veneers Cost in Nashville?

 Material

 Porcelain costs more than composite because it’s custom-made in a lab from premium ceramic.
-Within porcelain, premium materials that layer color and translucency the way natural enamel does cost more than basic options.
+Within porcelain, materials that layer color and translucency the way natural enamel does cost more than basic options.
 On front teeth, where every veneer is visible, the material quality shows.

 Complexity of the Design

 Covering mild stains on otherwise even teeth is straightforward.
-Reshaping worn edges, closing gaps, correcting teeth that sit at slightly different heights, or balancing the smile to your face takes more planning and lab work.
+Reshaping worn edges, closing gaps, correcting teeth that sit at slightly different heights, or balancing the smile to the face takes more planning and lab work.
 The more the design has to correct, the higher the cost.

 Provider Experience